-Music: Inspirational music.

-John Cena (Wipeout): Here's to the everyday warriors.
+T John Cena (Wipeout): Here's to the everyday warriors.
 Nicole: The ones who punch above their weight.

-John: Those with a dream to conquer the most absurd obstacle course in the world.
-But what they don't know is that TBS-

-Nicole: -has made the course even tougher!
+John : Those with a dream to conquer the most absurd obstacle course in the world.
+But what they don't know is that TBS- Nicole: -has made the course even tougher!
 Speaker 1: Oh no!
 Speaker 2: Nooo!
 Speaker 3: Oh my gosh.
 Speaker 4: [Warped by slow-mo.]
 Nooooo!

-John: Oh, fudge and mustard!
-Oooh, yikes!
+John: Fudge and mustard!
+Oooh yikes!
+Nicole : [Laughs.]

-Nicole: [Laughs.]
 I hope people start saying that instead of profanity.
 Oh, fudge and mustard!

-profamily.
-On, rudge and mustard: 00:20:59 Sound Effect Transition Music swells and fades.
-00:21:00 Tre'vell Host [Laughs.]
-So, I have to ask how familiar were you with the earlier iteration of the show before signing on?
-00:21:09 Nicole Guest I had never like sat down and watched an episode.
+00:21:26 Sound Effect Transition Music swells and fades.
+00:21:27 Tre'vell Host [Laughs.]
+So, I have to ask how familiar were you with the earlier iteration of the show, before signing on?
+00:21:35 Nicole Guest I had never like sat down and watched an episode.
 I had just seen, like, tons of clips online and I was a very big fan of that.
 I thought it was very funny.
 I love watching people fall down.
 YouTube has some delightful compilations that you can just sit down, get lost in.

-00:21:28 Tre'vell

-Nicole

-Host

-Guest

-But yeah, I was really excited to do it, 'cause I just thought the-I just think it's so funny.
-Yeah.
-And we should say, for the listeners.
-Wipeout-it's basically

-Yeah.
-And we should say, for the listeners, Wipeout -it's basically, right, this huge obstacle course that has a number of different ways in which people could potentially injure themselves.
-And-[Laughs.]
-Yeah.
-It's like there will be little pegs coming out of a wall that you have to run through, but as you leap from peg to peg, there's something in the wall that, like, pushes you.
+[Tre'vell laughs.]
+But yeah, I was like really excited to do it, 'cause I just thought the-I just think it's so funny.
+00:21:55 Tre'vell Host Yeah.
+And we should say, for the listeners, Wipeout -it's basically, right, this like huge obstacle course that has a number of different ways in which people could potentially injure themselves.
+And-[laughs].
+00:22:08 Nicole Guest Yeah.
+It's like there will be like little pegs coming out of a wall that you have to run through, but as you like leap from peg to peg, there's something in the wall that like pushes you.
 So, it's just an obstacle course really designed for you to not get through it.

-[They laugh.]

-00:21:59 Tre'vell Host I need to know; did you happen to jump on the obstacle course and try it out yourself?
-00.22.05 Nicole Guest So Lasked Lwas like "Lwould love to do it Like, our last day l

-So, I asked.
+00:22:26 Tre'vell Host [They laugh.]
+I need to know; did you happen to jump on the obstacle course and try it out yourself?
+00:22:32 Nicole Guest So, I asked.
 I was like, "I would love to do it.
 Like, our last day I wanna do it."
-And Matt-the creator [chuckling]-very much was like, "No." And I think another producer was like, "Mayyybe."
-This was over a Zoom call.
+And Matt-the creator of [chuckling]-very much was like, "No." And I think another producer was like, "Mayyybe."
+This was like over a Zoom call.
 And then I fell in November.
-I fell down my stairs and I dislocated my ankle.
-So, while we were shooting, I was in a medical boot and [chuckles] it was just like, "Well, hard no. You can't do anything!
-You have to sit.
-You don't even get up.
-You sit.
-You cannot get more injured."
+I fell down